-How to test Diodes and Transistors
+How to test Diodes and how to test Transistors

-How to test a diode
+How to test diodes?

 It is very important for an electronic technician to be able to determine if a diode is working well or not since it will allow him to make electronic devices to work properly.
 However not only technicians need to know that.

 For an electronics hobbyist, who is implementing a circuit or checking an electronic project, it is very important to know if there is any problem with the electronic components he is using.

-1 – Join the red lead probe with the anode of the diode (The side that does not have the strip) and the black lead probe with the cathode (the side with the strip).
+1 – Join the red lead probe with the anode of the diode (the no strip side) and the black lead probe with the cathode (the strip side).

 The VOM will inject a continuous current to the diode.
-If the VOM shows a low resistance, it means that the diode is forward biased and it is working fine.
+If the VOM shows low resistance, it means that the diode is forward biased and it is working fine.
 If this resistance is very high, it may be a sign that it is an open diode and it has to be replaced.

+2 – Join the red probe lead with the cathode and the black one with the anode.
 As in the previous case, we want to have a current flowing through the diode, but now on the opposite direction (from cathode to anode).

 If the reading shows a very high resistance, then the diode behaves as expected because a it is reverse biased and there is almost not current flow.
 If the readings shows a very low resistance this could mean that the diode is in “short” and it has to be replaced.

-- The red probe should be connected to the terminal of the same color in the multimeter
+- The red probe should be connected to the terminal of the same color in the multimeter.

-- The black probe should be connected to the terminal of the same color in the multimeter (common)
+- The black probe should be connected to the terminal of the same color in the multimeter (common).

-How to test a transistor
+How to test transistors

 The testing is performed between the base terminal (B) and the E and C terminals of the transistor.
 The NPN and PNP transistor have opposite methods.

-In the same way as the common diode, if one of these “diodes” (the equivalent transistor “diodes”) does not work as expected, we have to change the transistor.
+As in the common diode, if one of these “diodes” (the equivalent transistor “diodes”) does not work as expected, we have to change the transistor.